cloudmesh/classes/docs/source/i524/technologies.rst

 170. QPid
 171. Kafka

-     Apache Kafka is a streaming platform, which works based on publish-subscribe messaging system and supports distributed
+     Apache Kafka is a streaming platform, which works based on publish-subscribe messaging system and supports distributed environment.
-     environment.
-Kafka lets publish and subscribe to the messages.

-     In a publish-subscribe messaging system, publishers are sender of messages.
-They publish the messages without the knowledge of who is going to ‘subscribe’ to them for processing.
-Subscribers are users of these messages.
-They subscribe to only those messages which they are interested in, without knowing who the publishers are.
-Kafka maintains message feeds based on ‘topic’.
+     *Kafka lets you publish and subscribe to the messages.* Kafka maintains message feeds based on ‘topic’.
 A topic is a category or feed name to which records are published.
-Applications can use Kafka’s Connector APIs to publish the messages to one or more Kafka topics.
-Similarly, applications can use Consumer API to subscribe to one or more topics.
+Kafka’s Connector APIs are used to publish the messages to one or more topics, whereas, Consumer APIs are used to subscribe to the topics.
-     Kafka has the capability to process the stream of data at real time.

-     Kafka’s stream processor takes continual stream of data from input topics, processes the data in real time and produces streams of data to output topics.
+     *Kafka lets you process the stream of data at real time.* Kafka’s stream processor takes continual stream of data from input topics, processes the data in real time and produces streams of data to output topics.
 Kafka’s Streams API are used for data transformation.
-Kafka allows to store the stream of data in distributed clusters.

-     Kafka acts as a storage system for incoming data stream.
-Data is categorised into ‘topics’.
+     *Kafka lets you store the stream of data in distributed clusters.* Kafka acts as a storage system for incoming data stream.
 As Kafka is a distributed system, data streams are partitioned and replicated across nodes.

      Thus, a combination of messaging, storage and processing data stream makes Kafka a ‘streaming platform’.

-     Kafka is a commonly used for building data pipelines where data is transferred between systems or applications. :cite:`www-kafka`
-     Kafka can also be used by applications that transform real time incoming data.
+It can be used for building data pipelines where data is transferred between systems or applications.
+Kafka can also be used by applications that transform real time incoming data. :cite:'www-kafka'

 172. Kestrel
 173. JMS